glassyass/testing/content/portfolio/LAND.md

 ---
 # preview details
 title:
-date: 2023-08-08T20:18:01+03:00
+date: 2023-08-09T20:18:01+03:00
-category: Landscape
+category: Landscapes
-category_slug: Landscape
+category_slug: Landscapes
-image: images/yaya.jpg
+image: images/123.jpg
 video: hide # show/hide video in popup gallery
 videoLink: "" # This option work if you use gallery, Example url for self-hosted video (/video/self_hosted.mp4).
-YouTube or Vimeo is support link.
+Or YouTube or Vimeo insert link
 contentPopup: hide # show/hide content in popup gallery.
 This option work if you use gallery.
-columns: 2 # If you want a media box to be 1, 2 or 3 columns wide
+columns: 1 # If you want a media box to be 1, 2 or 3 columns wide

 # excerpt for alternative portfolio style
 excerpt: ""

 # configure for single page project

 # parallax